bcgov/BC-Policy-Framework-For-GitHub/BC-Open-Source-Development-Employee-Guide/Content-Approval-Checklist.md

 ## Approval Requirements

-Minimum content requirements, roles and responsibilities and the basic mechanics of working in GitHub are set out in the Open Development Standard [under construction].
-The "Open Content Assessment Checklist" has been designed to help employees ensure there are no barriers to posting material on GitHub.
-If you are considering sharing code developed by or for the BC Government, you will need to complete this checklist and receive approval from your Deputy Minister (or delegate).
+Minimum content requirements, roles and responsibilities and the basic mechanics of working in GitHub are set out in the Open Development Standard.
+The "Open Content Assessment Checklist" has been designed to help employees ensure there are no barriers to posting existing material on GitHub.
+If you are considering sharing existing code developed by or for the BC Government, you will need to complete this checklist and receive approval from your Deputy Minister (or delegate).
 ## Open Content Assessment Checklist

-Please complete the checklist to determine if the content can be posted to GitHub
+Please complete the checklist to determine if the existing content can be posted to GitHub

 If all answers are "Yes" then posting to GitHub is possible.